mainmatter/mainmatter.com/blog/_posts/2018-07-03-building-a-pwa-with-glimmer-js.md

 This test case tests the `MeasurementRow` component by passing a set of properties and asserting that the DOM contains the expected elements with the expected content.
 The key element to notice is the invocation of `setupRenderingTest` which sets the test case up as a rendering test.
 Rendering tests have a `render` method that takes a template and renders that into the testing container.
 The rendered component's root element can then be accessed via the test's `containerElement` property.

+We use `data-test-` attributes in this test to select elements in the DOM (e.g. `this.containerElement.querySelector('[data-test-measurement-label]')`).
+That allows using expressive selectors in tests without relying on DOM structure or CSS class names.
+As these attributes are only needed for testing, we strip them from the templates in production builds so that we don't grow the bundle size unnecessarily.
+For a full-featured addon that makes that approach conveniently available for Ember.js applications, check out [`ember-test-selectors`](https://ember-test-selectors.com).

 Glimmer.js' testing APIs still have some shortcomings (see [this issue](https://github.com/glimmerjs/glimmer.js/issues/14)) and are not entirely ready for prime time.
 In order to test some more advanced component behaviors, we use [Puppeteer](https://pptr.dev) to run the entire application in a headless browser.

 #### Outlook